libvips/libvips/_posts/2019-11-29-True-streaming-for-libvips.md

         return self.read_point
 ```

-It's optional, but will help file formats like TIFF which seek a lot during
+A seek method is optional, but will help file formats like TIFF which seek
-read.
+a lot during read.

 # Custom output streams